Hugh Elliot: Family

-It has been asserted in several that the ill-fated vessel Lady Elliot (and, afterwards, Lady Elliot Island in Queensland), had been named after Margaret Elliot, but the ship was more likely named after Anna Maria Elliot, the wife of Hugh Elliot's brother, Gilbert, who was Governor-General of India between 1807 and 1813 and also 1st Earl of Minto.
-Hugh was not knighted or heir to any title of British nobility, and Margaret therefore had no title Anna Maria (later Lady Elliot) was the daughter of Sir George Amyand, 1st Baronet.
+It has been asserted in several publications that the ill-fated vessel Lady Elliot (and, afterwards, Lady Elliot Island in Queensland), had been named after Margaret Elliot, but the ship was more likely named after Anna Maria Elliot, the wife of Hugh Elliot's brother, Gilbert, who was Governor-General of India between 1807 and 1813 and also 1st Earl of Minto.
+Hugh was not knighted or heir to any title of British nobility, and Margaret therefore had no title.
+Anna Maria (later Lady Elliot) was the daughter of Sir George Amyand, 1st Baronet.